Paul McCartney Invokes John Lennon at March for Our Lives

 Beatles legend Paul McCartney was among the many celebrities who took to the streets on Saturday around the country, joining hundreds of thousands of protesters demanding action to stem gun violence in America.

-Interviewed by CNN in New York City, McCartney, sporting a “We Can End Gun Violence” t-shirt, made clear that the issue is personal to him.
+Interviewed by CNN in New York City, McCartney, sporting a “We Can End Gun Violence” T-shirt, made clear that the issue is personal to him.

 “One of my best friends was killed by gun violence right ‘round here,” he said.